Sabrina Singh

 Sabrina Singh (born 1988) is an American administrator who served as the Deputy Pentagon Press Secretary in the United States Department of Defense from April 2022 to January 2025.
 Singh previously served as Special Assistant to the President and Deputy Press Secretary for Vice President Kamala Harris in the Biden administration from 2021 to 2022.

+Early life and education

+Singh is a graduate of the Harvard-Westlake School, a private prep school located in Los Angeles, California.
+She is an alumna of the USC School of International Relations.

 Career

-She is an alumna of the USC School of International Relations.

 Singh started her career as the press assistant at the Democratic Congressional Campaign Committee.
 She served as the Press Secretary to Kamala Harris, the former Vice President of the United States, when Harris was California's senator.
 Earlier, Singh was appointed as a National Spokesperson for Michael Bloomberg 2020 presidential campaign.
 She has also served as the National Press Secretary for Cory Booker 2020 presidential campaign.
 She was the Communications Director in Hillary Clinton's 2016 presidential campaign.
 Singh has served as the Deputy Communications Director for the Democratic National Committee, and spokeswoman for American Bridge's Trump War Room.

 Since her departure from the federal administration she has commented on military and economic policy on Fox News as part of their "All-Star" panel, and commented on the US military groupchat leak for multiple news outlets.